Relaxation and revival of quasiparticles injected in an interacting quantum Hall liquid: Results

+We finally turn to the evolution of the measured distribution functions for propagation lengths above $1~\mu$m.
 The integrability of the TLL model (in absence of external dissipation) implies that energy relaxation should not lead to an equilibrium Fermionic state described by a high temperature Fermi function \cite{Takei2010, Levkivskyi2012}.
-This property has been recently confirmed by the observation of \textit{prethermalized} states after the relaxation of highly imbalanced double step distribution functions created by a biased QPC \cite{Itoh2018}, but, up to now, not for finite energy quasiparticle.
-We have observed that as the propagation length is further increased, the quasiparticle peak fully vanishes, in agreement with the results of ref.~\cite{Krahenmann2019}.
+This property has been recently confirmed by the observation of \textit{prethermalized} states after the relaxation of highly imbalanced double step distribution functions created by a biased QPC \cite{Itoh2018}, but, up to now, not for finite energy quasiparticles.
+We have observed that as the propagation length is further increased, the quasiparticle peak fully vanishes.
 Notably, when the peak is no longer visible, the distribution function does not qualitatively change, up to our longest studied length, $L=3.4~\mu$m.
 This is illustrated in Fig.~\ref{fig5} (see also Fig.~\ref{fig6}f), where we have plotted the measured $f(E)$ corresponding to the same injection energy $E_1\approx63~\mu$eV.
 Apart from the data at $L=480~$nm, which display a clear quasiparticle peak, all other lengths yield similar, monotonous $f(E)$.
-These distribution functions cannot be fully fitted by a Fermi function: the dashed and dotted lines in Fig.~\ref{fig5} are fits of the (respectively) low- and high-energy part of the distribution functions, with significantly different effective temperature for the high energy part ($\sim160-195~$mK) with respect to the low energy part ($\sim40-55~$mK - see also \cite{SM}).
-As a sanity check, we have mesured equilibrium distribution functions at elevated temperatures ($T\approx160~$mK), corresponding to energy width similar to the data shown in Fig.~\ref{fig5}, which showed much smaller deviations to a Fermi function \cite{SM}.
-This apparent long-lived nonthermal behavior could indeed be a signature of prethermalization, and might explain the recently reported robust quantum coherence of finite energy quasiparticles emitted in a Mach-Zehnder interferometer \cite{Tewari2016}.
+These distribution functions cannot be fully fitted by a Fermi function: the dashed and dotted lines in Fig.~\ref{fig5} are tentative fits of the (respectively) low- and high-energy part of the distribution functions, with significantly different effective temperature for the high energy part ($\sim160-195~$mK) with respect to the low energy part ($\sim40-55~$mK - see also Supplementary Note 6).
+Both fits show significant deviations with respect to the data.
+As a sanity check, we have measured equilibrium distribution functions at elevated temperatures ($T\approx160~$mK), corresponding to energy width similar to the data shown in Fig.~\ref{fig5}, which showed much smaller deviations to a Fermi function (see Supplementary Note 6).
+Despite the significant role of energy losses towards external degrees of freedom, which should lead to a thermalized state after long propagation length, this apparent long-lived nonthermal behavior could indeed be a signature of TLL prethermalization.
+Furthermore, this might explain the recently reported robust quantum coherence of finite energy quasiparticles emitted in a Mach-Zehnder interferometer \cite{Tewari2016}.
 The apparent competition between prethermalization and observed dissipation is highly intriguing, and beckons further theoretical investigation of the impact of dissipation in the TLL model.